exue026/Chatty-iOS/README.md

 # Chatty-iOS
-iOS messenger app that allows users to create an account, sign in, add friends, upload posts on a newsfeed, and view friends' posts on a newsfeed.
+iOS messenger app that allows users to create an account, sign in, search and add friends, upload posts on a newsfeed, and view friends' posts on a newsfeed.
+## Stack
+Xcode 9, Swift 4 <br>